-But a word of caution: getting into the universities in this country for this field is slim and highly competitive.
-In this article, we will examine the best medical schools in Canada.
+Getting into medical school in Canada is difficult and highly competitive.
+In this article, we will examine some of the best medical schools in Canada.

 Top Medical Schools in Canada